Acne and Sport: What’s the Connection?

 Acne Mechanica and Athletic Activity

-Medical texts usually refer to acne due to sport as acne mechanica, or friction acne.
+Medical texts usually refer to acne due to sport as acne mechanica, or friction acne2.
 This form acne can occur in elementary school children and in senior citizens, and in active people of all ages in between.

 Friction acne is not due to wearing away of skin, although it can occur on patches of skin that have been chafed by tight or rough clothing.
 This kind of acne is primarily due to the trapping of sweat underneath tight fitting clothes, straps, or pads.
-The sweat provides a medium for growing bacteria, and the bacteria irritate the skin and clog pores.
+The sweat provides a medium for growing bacteria, and the bacteria irritate the skin and clog pores3.
 Whiteheads, blackheads, and, when a pore becomes infected, pimples follow.

 Sports acne pops up in unusual places.
 Women may break out around their breasts when brassieres are too tight.
 Men may break on the groin under tight jockstraps.
 Sports acne often breaks out on the neck and shoulders under pads, and on the chin and jawline under straps for hats and helmets.
 Even the feet can break out in acne when shoes or socks are too tight.